aru20/EDA-Python-Medical-Appointments/README.md

 * Exploratory Data Analysis
 * Conclusions
 ## Introduction
-This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
+This dataset collects information from 100k medical appointments in Brazil and is focused on whether patients show up for their appointment.
-Our goal in this analysis is to answer why 30% of patients miss their scheduled appointments. who receive treatment instructions do not show up at the next appointment time.
+This analysis aims to answer why 30% of patients miss their scheduled appointments. who receive treatment instructions do not show up at the next appointment time.
 In other words, what are the contributing factors for missing appointments?
 <!---We are trying to predict the most important factors that affect the patient's attendance.-->

-Some questions we can ask to help us explore the data:
+Some questions we can ask to help us explore the data are:

 * What is the ratio of people who miss appointments to those who don’t?
-* Does the patient gender has a realation with the atendance?
+* Does the patient's gender has a relation with the attendance?
 * What is the most popular month/day/hour for not showing up?
 * What is the age distribution of patients?
 * Does the neighborhood play a role in making patients don't show up?
 "Location of the hospital"
 * Which patients show up more?
-Does old age take better care of their health more than youth?
+Does old age take better care of their health than youth?
-* Does the disease type affect the patient's show up?
+* Does the disease type affect the patient's show-up?
 ## Dataset Description:
-The data set is a Medical Appointment No Shows dataset that contains information about the patients’ appointments.
+The data set is a Medical Appointment No Shows dataset that contains information about the patient’s appointments.

 Each patient’s record is characterized by the following features:
 ### Data Dictionary